Parents of teens often ask about how to deal with an angry teenager.

 - they try to find their own identity

-The word “teenager” is almost synonymous with mistakes, trouble, or being unreasonable or can-never-be-right.
+For some parents, the word “teenager” is almost synonymous with mistakes, trouble, being unreasonable, or can-never-be-right.

 What are the impacts of teen’s anger